syamlal/JFreeType2/README.md

 JFreeType2 is licensed under the 3-clause BSD license.

+FreeType itself is dual-licensed under both GNU GPL and the 'FreeType License'.
+See native/freetype-2.6/docs/LICENSE.TXT for details.

+<h2>Dependencies</h2>

+This project makes use of JLibraryLoader, which works around a design flaw on the Linux version of OpenJDK where library symbols are not loaded in global scope.
+On other platforms the JLibraryLoader mostly does nothing.

 <h2>Testing</h2>

 I tested this library on Windows (x86 and x64), Mac OS X (x86_64) and Ubuntu (x86_64) so far.
 It seems to work well enough.
-(Ubuntu needed LD_PRELOAD environment variable set aganst libfreetype.so in order to work.
-This might be a bug or an odd Linux quirk.
-It works fine on Windows and Mac without that.)

 A test project is included which you can run from Eclipse or some other reputable IDE if you want to test the library is working properly.